 7. OneFlow + Salt-Free Scale Prevention and Water Filtration System

 Another saltless water softener using innovative technology is the OneFlow + Salt-Free Scale Prevention and Water Filtration System.
-This device deserves special mention because it can both filter lead and condition water, and it was rated the most effective scale prevention technology by the WateReuse Research Foundation.
+This device deserves special mention in comparison to other water softeners because it can both filter lead and condition water, and it was rated the most effective scale prevention technology by the WateReuse Research Foundation.

 Template Assisted Crystallization (TAC) is a unique technology that attracts and converts hard minerals like calcium and magnesium and converts them into “soft” particles that stay suspended in the water rather than sticking to surfaces.
 The media cartridge lasts 25,000 gallons before requiring replacement, which should take about three years.

 TAC involves no salt or chemicals.
 With no ion exchange, there’s no sodium left in treated water and the beneficial minerals calcium, magnesium and potassium keep your water tasting great.
 TAC does everything salt-based water softeners do: allowing water to flow without obstruction through pipes and appliances, helping clothes stay bright and soft, preventing hair and skin from drying out.